Ragesh-A/Ragesh-A/README.md

-Passionate and resourceful ME(A)RN stack developer with a solid foundation in web development.
+Passionate and resourceful software developer with a solid foundation in web development.
 Based in Kerala.
 My journey into the world of programming began as a personal fascination, and it has evolved into a deep-rooted expertise.

 ###
 <div align="center" >